rikschennink/rikschennink.nl/_posts/2014-08-25-gulpin-sass-to-css.md

 - Open a Terminal window.
 I can imagine you might be uncomfortable using the Terminal, if so, just take your time, you'll get the hang of it.
 To get started, read [introduction to the Terminal by Jim Hoskins](http://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line).
 - Now, navigate to your project directory.
 If you don't know how to do this, no worries, the article I mentioned in the previous step will explain further.
-- Run `npm init`, this will create a `package.json` file.
+- Run <kbd>npm init</kbd>, this will create a "package.json" file.
 This file contains the name of your project, the description, version, dependencies, license and some other stuff.
 If you're lazy just jab your return key like a madman and it will use defaults for everything.

-Now, about that `npm` command.
+Now, about that "npm" command.
 NPM stands for Node Package Manager, it's used to install node packages from [npmjs.org](http://www.npmjs.org), this we'll be doing in a couple of seconds.

 We've now setup Node and are ready to install Gulp and some of it's tasks.
 Good stuff!